 Kerala HC quashes 80:20 distribution of minority scholarships

-The Kerala high court on Friday quashed the state government orders providing merit-cum-means scholarships at 80% to the Muslim community and 20% to Latin Catholic and Converted Christian students.
+The Kerala High Court on Friday quashed the Kerala directorate of minority welfare board’s order distributing scholarships to Muslim and Latin Catholic and Converted Christian students at the ratio of 80:20.

-A division bench of Chief Justice Manikumar and Justice Shaji P Chaly directed the Kerala government to formulate a fresh plan that will benefit students of both communities equally.
-The court said the directorate of minority welfare board’s order was not legally sustainable.
+A division bench of the court headed by Chief Justice Manikumar and Justice Shaji P Chaly directed the government to formulate a fresh plan which will benefit students of both communities equally.
+The court said the order of the welfare board was not legally sustainable and asked it come out with a fresh formula benefiting both communities.

 The court’s order came on a petition filed by one Justin P of Palakkad in which he said the fixation ratio was not based on actual population of these two communities and was highly biased and the state government was supporting one particular community.

-But the government argued that unemployment rate among Muslim community was 52%, Christians 31.9% and backward Hindus 40%.
-Besides, the government also pointed to the Sachar Committee report, which clearly emphasised the backwardness of Muslims in education field and need to improve their educational conditions.
-However, the court said the decision of the government was unconstitutional and unsupported by law.
+But the government argued that unemployment rate among Muslim community was 52 per cent, Christians 31.9 and backward Hindus 40 per cent.
+Besides this, the Sachar Committee report clearly emphasized the backwardness of Muslims in education field and need to improve their educational conditions.
+But the court said the decision of the government was unconstitutional and unsupported by law.

-As part of the scheme, the Kerala government provides 5,000 scholarships to degree and post-graduate students, especially women students, every year.
+As part of the scheme the state government provides 5000 scholarships to degree and post-graduate students, especially women students, every year.
 The scheme was later extended to students from Latin Catholic and converted Christians.
-In 2015, an order was formulated to give 80% scholarship to Muslims and 20% to Christians.
-The move was challenged in the court.
-Several church leaders have been complaining about the same for quite some time, prompting chief minister Pinarayi Vijayan to keep the minority welfare portfolio with him this time.
+In 2015 an order was formulated by which Muslims will be given 80 per cent and 20% to Christians and this was challenged in the court.
+Several church leaders have been complaining about this quite some time and it prompted Chief Minister Pinarayi Vijayan to keep minority welfare portfolio with him this time.